How are you cruising this week?! Nothing says ~a whole vibe~ like cruising on a skateboard, drinking cranberry juice, and bumping some Fleetwood Mac.

 Starting from a blank slate is hard.
 Writer's block kicks in and you find yourself staring at a screen for hours.
 What if you’ve been tasked with documenting your feature releases, competitive battle cards, internal processes (SOPs), brand guidelines, and other key information at work?
 That can be challenging.

-We're created Guru Card Templates to help get you started!
+We've created Guru Card Templates to help get you started!

 "Our knowledge constantly changes as our team expands and evolves.
 Announcement Cards allow us to bring attention to new and updated information that directly impacts select roles across the team.
 This template helps Authors curate announcements efficiently and provides clear communication and predictability for Card Readers.
-Paired with the Knowledge Alert Guru feature, our team can stay up to date on the knowledge they need to do their job."
+Paired with the announcements Guru feature, our team can stay up to date on the knowledge they need to do their job."